 Living for the Lord is the good life, and in fact, it is the best life.
-Today, we're going to be looking in the book of Acts chapter 6 and chapter 7.

-But before we do that, let me invite you to look at the website, www.LRWM.org.
-On the website, you'll be able to leave us a prayer request that we can share with you.
-We'll pray with you and for you on the requests that you have.
-If you have someone you want us to pray for, send that to us.
-You can use that website, www.LRWM.org, and you can send us an email or you can also get the address where you can write to us.
+Today, we're going to be looking in the book of Acts Chapter 6 and Chapter 7.
+But before we do that, let me invite you to look at the Website, www.LRWM.org.
+On the Website, you'll be able to leave us a prayer request that we can share with you and pray with you and for you on the request that you have.
+If you have someone that you want us to pray for, send that to us.
+You can use that Website, LRWM.org, and you can send us an email or you can also get the address where you can write to us.
 That's Lewis Woodard, 497 Judith Avenue, Fruitland Park, Florida 34731.
-Go to the website today, leave us an email, or send us an email, or write to me.
-Drop me a line today and let me know that you're listening to the program.

-In Acts chapter 6 and Acts chapter 7, we read of a man by the name of Stephen.
-In Acts chapter 6, verses 8 through 15, it says:

-And Stephen, full of faith and power, did great wonders and miracles among the people.
-Then there arose certain of the synagogue, which is called the synagogue of the Libertines, and Cyrenians, and Alexandrians, and of them of Cilicia and of Asia, disputing with Stephen.
-And they were not able to resist the wisdom and the spirit by which he spake.
-Then they suborned men, which said, We have heard him speak blasphemous words against Moses, and against God.
-And they stirred up the people, and the elders, and the scribes, and came upon him, and caught him, and brought him to the council, And set up false witnesses, which said, This man ceaseth not to speak blasphemous words against this holy place, and the law: For we have heard him say, that this Jesus of Nazareth shall destroy this place, and shall change the customs which Moses delivered us.
-And all that sat in the council, looking stedfastly on him, saw his face as it had been the face of an angel.
+In Acts Chapter 6 and Chapter 7, we read of a man by the name of Stephen.
+In Acts 6:8-15, it says: 8And Stephen, full of faith and power, did great wonders and miracles among the people.
+9Then there arose certain of the synagogue, which is called the synagogue of the Libertines, and Cyrenians, and Alexandrians, and of them of Cilicia and of Asia, disputing with Stephen.
+10And they were not able to resist the wisdom and the spirit by which he spake.
+11Then they suborned men, which said, We have heard him speak blasphemous words against Moses, and against God.
+12And they stirred up the people, and the elders, and the scribes, and came upon him, and caught him, and brought him to the council, 13And set up false witnesses, which said, This man ceaseth not to speak blasphemous words against this holy place, and the law: 14For we have heard him say. that this Jesus of Nazareth shall destroy this place, and shall change the customs which Moses delivered us.
+15And all that sat in the council, looking stedfastly on him, saw his face as it had been the face of an angel.

-Then we look in Acts chapter 7, verses 54 through 60: When they heard these things, they were cut to the heart, and they gnashed on him with their teeth.
-But he, being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God, And said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God.
-Then they cried out with a loud voice, and stopped their ears, and ran upon him with one accord, And cast him out of the city, and stoned him: and the witnesses laid down their clothes at a young man's feet, whose name was Saul.
-And they stoned Stephen, calling upon God....Now, they didn't call upon God but Stephen did.
-It said, Stephen, calling upon God and saying, Lord Jesus, receive my spirit.
-And he kneeled down, and cried with a loud voice.
-Lord, lay not this sin to their charge.
+Then we look in Acts 7:54-60: 54When they heard these things, they were cut to the heart, and they gnashed on him with their teeth.
+55But he, being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God, 56And said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God.
+57Then they cried out with a loud voice, and stopped their ears, and ran upon him with one accord, 58And cast him out of the city, and stoned him: and the witnesses laid down their clothes at a young man's feet, whose name was Saul.
+59And they stoned Stephen, calling upon God...
+Now, they didn't call upon God but Stephen did, it said...
+Stephen, calling upon God, and saying, Lord Jesus, receive my spirit.
+60And he kneeled down, and cried with a loud voice, Lord, lay not this sin to their charge.
 And when he had said this, he fell asleep.

-What comfort it should be to us who know Jesus as our Savior to know that, when it comes time for us to be with Him when we leave this life, the Bible tells us that we fall asleep in Him.
+What comfort it should be to us who know Jesus as our Savior to know that, when it comes time for us to be with Him, when we leave this life, the Bible tells us that we fall asleep in Him.
 We fall asleep and we go to Heaven.